 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests on a regular basis to check your body's response to hydroxyurea and to see if your blood count has dropped.
 Your doctor may need to change your dose or tell you to stop taking hydroxyurea for a period of time to allow your blood count to return to normal if it has dropped too low.

-Hydroxyurea may increase the risk that you will develop other cancers.
+Hydroxyurea may increase the risk that you will develop other cancers, including skin cancer.
+Plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
 Talk with your doctor about the risks of taking hydroxyurea.

-Hydroxyurea is used to treat a certain type of chronic myelogenous leukemia (CML; a type of cancer of the white blood cells).
-It is also used to treat ovarian cancer (cancer that begins in the female reproductive organs where eggs are formed), melanoma (a type of skin cancer), and certain types of head and neck cancer (including cancer of the mouth, cheek, tongue, throat, tonsils, and sinuses).
-Hydroxyurea is also used to reduce the frequency of painful crises and reduce the need for blood transfusions in patients with sickle cell anemia (an inherited blood disorder in which the red blood cells are abnormally shaped [shaped like a sickle] and cannot bring enough oxygen to all parts of the body).
+Hydroxyurea (Hydrea) is used alone or with other medications or radiation therapy to treat a certain type of chronic myelogenous leukemia (CML; a type of cancer of the white blood cells) and certain types of head and neck cancer (including cancer of the mouth, cheek, tongue, throat, tonsils, and sinuses).
+Hydroxyurea (Droxia) is used to reduce the frequency of painful crises and reduce the need for blood transfusions in patients with sickle cell anemia (an inherited blood disorder in which the red blood cells are abnormally shaped [shaped like a sickle] and cannot bring enough oxygen to all parts of the body).
 Hydroxyurea is in a class of medications called antimetabolites.
 Hydroxyurea treats cancer by slowing or stopping the growth of cancer cells in your body.
 Hydroxyurea treats sickle cell anemia by helping to prevent formation of sickle-shaped red blood cells.

 Hydroxyurea comes as a capsule to take by mouth.
 It is usually taken once a day.
 When hydroxyurea is used to treat certain types of cancer, it may be taken once every third day.
 Take hydroxyurea at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take hydroxyurea exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.